ehan-noor/ehan-noor.github./_posts/Hw2.md

 {
    int integer1; /* first number to be input by user  */ int integer2; /* second number to be input by user */
-   //Mistake 1> While defining integers, the line must end with a semicolomn.
+   //1st Mistake> While defining integers, the line must end with a semicolomn.

    int sum;      /* variable in which sum will be stored */
-   //Mistake 2> The variable 'sum' wasn't defined in the program.
+   //2nd Mistake> The variable 'sum' isn't defined in the program.

    printf( "Enter first integer\n" ); /* prompt */
-   //Mistake 3> There must be quotation marks inside the paranthesis in printf function.
+   //3rd mistake> There should be quotation marks inside the paranthesis in the function.

    scanf( "%d", &integer1 );        /* read an integer */